cubismvr/Mods/README.md

 <br>

 _special thanks:_<br>
+_-Fabio dela Antonio for feedback on the theme file format_<br>
+_-Dev Pika & Shiva Kannan for their work on their puzzle editors_<br>
 _-Karl @ 'Say what...'
-Magazine for feedback on the puzzle file format_<br>
+Magazine for feedback on the puzzle file format_
-_-Fabio dela Antonio for feedback on the theme file format_<br>
-_-Dev Pika & Shiva Kannan for their work on their puzzle editors_